-On the day a student is to be released early, please contact the Attendance Office as early as possible.
-Please provide a minimum of one-hour notice.
+Please provide 24-hours notice.
 All partials must be confirmed by a parent/guardian before a student can be dismissed.
 If you will be returning from your partial, please remember to check back in with the attendance office.

 All written notes must include:

 - A daytime phone number where the parent/guardian can be reached

 The note will be confirmed by calling the parent/guardian.
 The attendance office personnel will enter the excused absence codes on the computer for the partial absence.
 It is the student’s responsibility to return to the attendance office to pick up the partial pass in order to leave the building.